chingu-voyages/soloproject-tier3-favfonts/README.md

 - [ ] When the search input is cleared (via reset button or manually), the fonts should automaticaly display sorted by poplarity again
 - [ ] Fonts from the Developer API should be retrieved on the back-end and sent to the client *(see below)*
 - [ ] StyleSheet requests from the Google Fonts API can be compiled on either the front or the back

+*Other*
+- [ ] Your repo needs to have a robust README.md
+- [ ] Make sure that there are no errors in the developer console before submitting

 **Extras (Not Required)**